abigailhall/final-project/proposal.md

                for now) to fall properly on screen, with the three different game levels.
 Get sword functionality working as well.

-               Tuesday April 20th: 4:00-6:00:  Add bombs, a counter for score, and the 3 different strikes on screen.
+               Tuesday April 21th: 4:00-6:00:  Add bombs, a counter for score, and the 3 different strikes on screen.

-               Wednesday April 15th: 3:30-5:30: Clean up anything.
+               Wednesday April 22th: 3:30-5:30: Clean up anything.
 Hopefully by now the game should have full functionality.
 Fix what isn't workly properly.

-               Thursday April 16th: 4:00-6:00: Make the game look pretty.
+               Thursday April 23th: 4:00-6:00: Make the game look pretty.
 Add option for different backgrounds and swords.

-               Tuesday April 21st: 4:00- 6:00: Add sound effects to the game.
+               Tuesday April 28th: 4:00- 6:00: Add sound effects to the game.
 Add any enhacements we think of.

-               Wednesday April 22nd: 3:30-5:30: Clean up the game and completely finish it.
+               Wednesday April 29th: 3:30-5:30: Clean up the game and completely finish it.
 Possibly start Minesweeper.

-               Thursday April 23rd: 4:00-6:00: Begin Minesweeper.
+               Thursday April 30th: 4:00-6:00: Begin Minesweeper.
 Create a display with placeholders for each of the fourscreen elements: the bombs remaining, the smiley face, the timer, and the minefield.
                Create the abstract tile class and begin creating its subclasses.

-               Tuesday April 28th: 4:00-6:00: Implement code that tells non bomb tiles to count the amount of adjacent bombs, so that they can display the correct numbers.
+               Tuesday May 1st: 4:00-6:00: Implement code that tells non bomb tiles to count the amount of adjacent bombs, so that they can display the correct numbers.
 Add ability for a left click to reveal what is underneath a tile, and right click to flag a tile.

-               Wednesday April 29th: 3:30-5:30: Make left clicking a blank tile reveal each of its adjacent tiles (This should be easy recursively, since all tiles adjacent to a blank tile must be safe numbers or another blank).
+               Wednesday May 2nd: 3:30-5:30: Make left clicking a blank tile reveal each of its adjacent tiles (This should be easy recursively, since all tiles adjacent to a blank tile must be safe numbers or another blank).
                Implement a game over/game won scenario, including revealing all bombs on the board.
 Add functionality to the bomb counter and timers, and smiley face reset button.

-               Thursday April 30th: 4:00-6:00: Add final touches, including graphics for the bombs, flags, and smiley face.
+               Thursday May 4th: 4:00-6:00: Add final touches, including graphics for the bombs, flags, and smiley face.

                **Sundays are also open to work on any unfinished tasks**